tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

 ---
 layout: post
-title: Geting started with Gaussian Process in PyMC4
+title: Getting started with Gaussian Process in PyMC4
 subtitle: A tutorial on creating GP models in python using PyMC4 scientific package and using them for temporal and spatial predictions
 image: /images/gaussian_process_files/gaussian_process_24_1.png
 gsoc_post: true